 Words are very powerful!
 They can hurt or heal.
 Support or tear down.
 Using words of encouragement and strength to support your child can greatly influence your child for life.

-Using Words of Encouragement and Strength to Support Your Child
+Using Words of Encouragement and Strength for Kids to Support Your Child

 No matter the age of your child, young or grown, you child needs to hear words of encouragement from those around them.
 Words that build them up and encourage them to grow in responsibility and confidence will help them develop a positive self-esteem.